International recruitment and staff selection: a global hiring guide

 Serviap Global helps companies with international recruitment and staff selection solutions in more than 100 countries.
 Contact us to find out how we can help you.

-Challenges of international recruitment and staff selection
+Key challenges of international recruitment and staff selection

-International recruitment and staff selection has three main options
+International recruitment models: three main options

 1) Direct hiring